Core i7-9700K vs Xeon E-2378

 So, is Xeon E-2378 better than Core i7-9700K?

-Not in a simple one-size-fits-all way.
-Xeon E-2378 makes more sense for workstation-style multi-core throughput, while Core i7-9700K is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+Xeon E-2378 makes more sense for workstation-style multi-core throughput, while Core i7-9700K is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon E-2378 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon E-2378 is the stronger fit.
 You are getting 18.6% better PassMark, backed by 8 cores and 16 threads.
-It also carries the larger cache pool with 33.3% larger total L3 cache (16 MB vs 12 MB).
+It also has the larger cache pool with 33.3% larger total L3 cache (16 MB vs 12 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Xeon E-2378 is the smarter buy today.
-Xeon E-2378 is $23 cheaper on MSRP at $362 MSRP versus $385 MSRP, and it gives you 18.6% better PassMark.
-The trade-off is that Core i7-9700K is still the better pure gaming CPU with a 4.0% average FPS lead across 50 shared CPU game tests in our data.
-It is also 26.1% better value on MSRP (47.2 vs 37.4 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Xeon E-2378 is the better buy right now.
+Xeon E-2378 comes in $23 cheaper on MSRP at $362 MSRP versus $385 MSRP, and it still gives you 18.6% better PassMark.
+The compromise is that Core i7-9700K is still the better pure gaming CPU with a 4.0% average FPS lead across 50 shared CPU game tests in our data.
+It is also 26.1% better value on MSRP (47.2 vs 37.4 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?